rust-lang/reference/src/expressions/block-expr.md

 Note that for values of types that implement `Drop`, there is an implicit use of the value at the end of its lifetime in order to run the destructor.

-Besides named variables, temporary values also count.
+Besides named variables, temporary values also affect auto trait inference.
 For example in `foo(&bar, baz.await)`, the value `&bar` is considered live across the `await` point.
 This is also true of the scrutinee of the match expression, since [the scrutinee is live for the entire match block][temporary-scopes].

 ## `unsafe` blocks